YINI-lang/YINI-spec/README.md

 1. YINI should be simple and (relatively) lightweight.
 2. YINI should be easily readable (to some extent) by humans.
 3. YINI should be non-verbose, not use excessive or unnecessary words.
-4. YINI data/document should be portable between platforms and programming languages.
+4. YINI files/documents should be platform agnostic, portable between platforms and programming languages as far as possible.
-5. YINI should be easy to use, implement and support one-pass processing.
+5. The YINI format should be easy to use, implement and support one-pass processing.

 ## Specification
 Specification can be found here: **[YINI spec](<./YINI spec.md>)**.